virtouso/Tactical-RPG-Test/README.md

 - there are many rules for naming and formating the code but i used rider/resharper default conventions
 - there is good use of oop and classes are short
 - used fail-fast approach and tried dont placing any exception-handler or null checking to be able to solve problem fast.
+- seperated assemblies to seperate team or programmer codes form other plugins

 ## Design Patterns
 #### Dependency Injection